StubbornDeer/enum-hugo-blog/content/posts/help-your-users-and-beat-competitors.md

 ![image](https://github.com/StubbornDeer/public-media-files/assets/91156314/51d2a046-5368-4acb-a492-4da1c649478c)

+To solve this problem business can create a workflow that the chatbot will use.
+But the result is usually very poor because creating such workflows requires a lot of efforts, many documents become obsolete pretty poor and generally, they don't solve the user's task: to search

 Another way to help with a problem is to provide as much information as possible.
 The documentation, guides, articles, how-tos - all this stuff works.
 But it's still not perfect, and this is why...

 ### What is the common problem users face